charroux/kubernetes/README.md

 get the clusterIP and the port.
 Then, you should now be able to access the service on <CLUSTER-IP>:<PORT> from any node in the cluster.
 Note that the Service IP is completely virtual, it never hits the wire.

-## Accessing the service

-Kubernetes supports 2 primary modes of finding a Service - environment variables and DNS.
-The former works out of the box while the latter requires the CoreDNS cluster addon.

-### Using environment variables

-When a Pod runs on a Node, the kubelet adds a set of environment variables for each active Service:

-kubectl exec podsName -- printenv | grep SERVICE

-where podsName is obtained with: kubectl get pods

-Those variables are :
-SERVICE_NAME_SERVICE_HOST
-SERVICE_NAME_SERVICE_PORT

-### Using DNS

-Kubernetes offers a DNS cluster addon Service that automatically assigns dns names to other Services.
-You can check if it’s running on your cluster:

-kubectl get services kube-dns --namespace=kube-system

-pattern for any service : <service_name>.<name_space>. svc.<cluster_name>:<ClisterIP port>

 ## Expose HTTP and HTTPS routes from outside the cluster to services within the cluster